-Drainage Repair category 1 Notes At the date of inspection there were no obvious signs of surface water, chokeage or blockage.
+Drainage

+Repair category 1

+Notes All foul and surface water drainage is assumed to be to the main public sewer.
+The system was not tested.
 A precautionary check of the drainage system is always recommended prior to purchase.
 No tests were carried out by this firm.